 Ogasawara Islands

 The Ogasawara Islands are a chain of volcanic islands in the Pacific Ocean.
-The subtropical islands lie about 1000 kilometers south of Tokyo, practically in the middle of nowhere, and are only accessible by ferry from Tokyo.
+The subtropical islands are about 1000 kilometers south of Tokyo, practically in the middle of nowhere, and are only accessible by a ferry from Tokyo.

-But isolation is a boon for those looking to escape, and the islands offer many secluded beaches with opportunities for snorkeling and swimming.
-Similar to Okinawa, the best time to go swimming here is around June through October, when temperatures consistently top 25 degrees.
+But the isolation is a blessing for those seeking to escape, and the islands offer many secluded beaches with opportunities for snorkeling and swimming.
+Similar to Okinawa, the best time to swim here is from around June to October, when temperatures consistently top 25 degrees.

 Izu Peninsula

 Shirahama Beach is the most famous of the many beaches on the Izu Peninsula – many of which are near the southern tip of the peninsula.
-The white sandy beach is about 800 meters long with facilities such as showers, changing rooms and toilets and shops nearby.
+The white sandy beach is about 800 meters long with facilities such as showers, changing rooms, and restrooms, and shops nearby.
 The beach is also known for relatively good surfing conditions.

 The best beaches in Japan

-The Seto Inland Sea lies between the main Japanese islands of Honshu, Shikoku and Kyushu.
-The Seto Inland Sea islands have a mild climate and some offer beautiful resorts with beaches and other attractions.
+The Seto Inland Sea lies between the main Japanese islands of Honshu, Shikoku, and Kyushu.
+The islands of the Seto Inland Sea have a mild climate and some offer beautiful resorts with beaches and other attractions.
 The swimming season usually lasts from July to September.

 Shirahama Beach

 Shirahama Beach is a 500-meter long sandy beach in Shirahama, a well-developed hot spring resort in Wakayama Prefecture.
-This popular beach sees many visitors during the summer, and beach paraphernalia rental stores open during the swimming season.
-Public facilities include showers, changing rooms and toilets.
+This popular beach sees many visitors during the summer, and beach equipment rental shops open during the swimming season.
+Public facilities include showers, changing rooms, and restrooms.

 The best beaches in Japan